-When choosing pajamas, one of the major features I check out is how it can provide superior comfort.
+When choosing pajamas or sheets, one of the major features I check out is how it can provide superior comfort.
 Because it is a natural fabric, flannel feels soft and smooth on the skin and definitely not harsh or rough.
 One of the best examples of this all-natural material is the Pajama Mania pajamas, which is 100% made of cotton flannel and incredibly comfortable to wear.
 With its cozy, and lightweight feeling, these flannel pajamas can truly wrap you up in warmth even when the cold breeze blows.

 Fleece also has its own exceptional properties in terms of comfort.
 The focal feature of such material is the thickness of the threads that make it soft and smooth.
 Pajamas such as Totally Pink Fleece Pj Set is made of polyester fleece material that gives off a comfy and warm feeling.
 However, the thread concept makes the fabric not breathable and thus, may make you sweaty at times when you sleep.

-Pajamas need not be heavily insulated unless you’re prepping for winter.
+Sheets and pajamas need not be heavily insulated unless you’re prepping for winter.
 But to battle the cold and shiver for a sound and cozy sleep at night, the material used for your jammies should be able to provide ample warmth.
 In that case, flannel has its outstanding features when it comes to insulation.
 Since it is a natural fiber, it is versatile and highly-absorbent.
 When it is cold or cool, flannel stays warm without letting you drown in sweat.

 As what was mentioned, fleece highlights an incredible thread count.
 These layers of thread trap the heat inside which give your body a warm feeling.
 Therefore, its insulation feature makes an excellent sleepwear such as pajamas.
 The chilly breeze may not stand a chance!
 However, it isn’t as absorbent as flannel and may cause moisture build-up when the temperature gets hot.